 Bake the empanadas for 6-8 minutes til golden brown.
 Serve immediately, preferably with Sriracha!

 So cute!
 They remind me of crabs!
 Soon I will post the recipe for my famous boeuf bourguignon empanadas.
-They’re KILLER.
+They are magic.